Many of the ferries to the Greek islands leave from Piraeus Port near Athens. Here's a guide to taking the ferries from Piraeus Greece to the islands.

 If you know the dates you are planning to travel in advance, you could check if any companies run any special offers.

 These would generally be non-transferable and non-returnable tickets, but if you know that you are travelling on a certain day, there is no reason why you shouldn’t book them.

 When should I book my ferry tickets to the Greek islands?

 This depends a lot on where you are going, but also on what time of year you are travelling.
 If you want to catch the Piraeus to Mykonos ferry on a Friday evening in August, you should really book in advance.

 If you are travelling off-season, or if you are going to any of the less popular islands, you might be able to find tickets last minute.

 Remember, though, that some of the less popular islands might be on the same route with the most popular islands.
 All in all, if you know the exact dates that you want to travel, there is no reason not to book your tickets in advance.

-Although a few companies offer the option to print your tickets online, this is unfortunately not possible for all routes.
+Although most Greek ferry companies offer the option to print your tickets online, this is unfortunately not possible for some routes.